boltops-tools/terraspace-docs/_docs/plugins.md

 * [terraspace_plugin_azurerm]({% link _docs/plugins/azurerm.md %})
 * [terraspace_plugin_google]({% link _docs/plugins/google.md %})

 You can make a custom plugin by looking at one of the baseline plugins.
-You create interfaces classes and register them to Terrapace.
-The interfaces may change.
+You create interface classes and register them to Terrapace.

 Then you install the plugin with: